SimonGolms/ods-jenkins-agent-nodejs/README.md

 2. npm v8.x | latest
 3. (optional) Nexus configuration

+### Limitations

+Due to a bug ([#1093](https://github.com/opendevstack/ods-core/issues/1093)) with the `image-registry.openshift-image-registry.svc:5000/ods/jenkins-agent-base:4.x` image, which has not yet been fixed in my OpenShift instance, the `opendevstackorg/ods-jenkins-agent-base-ubi8:4.x` image from DockerHub is used in the meantime.
+Unfortunately, this comes with the following limitations, which will be handled during the initial setup in the OpenShift instance.

+1. **Scan with SonarQube**: To use the [`odsComponentStageScanWithSonar`](https://www.opendevstack.org/ods-documentation/opendevstack/4.x/jenkins-shared-library/component-pipeline.html#_odscomponentstagescanwithsonar) the certificates of the OpenShift cluster instance would have to be imported into the Jenkins agent.
+Therefore the parameter `APP_DNS` must be set to specify the OpenShift URL `docker-registry-default.apps.COMPANY.com`.
+2. **Scan with Aqua Sec**: To use the [`odsComponentStageScanWithAqua`](https://www.opendevstack.org/ods-documentation/opendevstack/4.x/jenkins-shared-library/component-pipeline.html#_odscomponentstagescanwithaqua) the necessary AquaSec CLI must be downloaded ([Aqua Support: Aqua Scanner Executable Binary](https://support.aquasec.com/support/solutions/articles/16000120205-aqua-scanner-executable-binary)), which is only available for registered AquaSec users.
+Therefore the parameter `AQUASEC_SCANNERCLI_URL` must be set to specify the download URL `https://USERNAME:PASSWORD@download.aquasec.com/scanner/VERSION/scannercli`.

 ### Usage

 The image is built in your active OpenShift Project and is named `jenkins-agent-nodejs-<VERSION>`.